protocol/research-website/content/posts/FtC-June-2022/index.md

 ---
 __*Understanding public goods and commons, their role in society, and new opportunities made possible by web3*__

 *TLDR: Public goods and Commons are an important class of products that are typically under-funded due to shortcomings in existing market mechanics but create tremendous value for individuals and whole ecosystems.
-Web3 provides an ideal testing ground for mechanisms that solve this investment gap - the next “[Funding the Commons]” event on June 24-25 in NYC will continue bringing together investors, mechanism designers, and builders to drive progress on this goal.*
+Web3 provides an ideal testing ground for mechanisms that solve this investment gap.
+The next “[Funding the Commons]” event on June 24-25 in NYC will continue bringing together investors, mechanism designers, and builders to drive progress on this goal.*

 ## Overview